tkushner/NN_verifyDynamics/README.md

-# sherlock
+# Verify NN Dynamics
+Taisa Kushner -- Nov 2018

+Verification of neural network dynamics for blood glucose prediction.
+Assert: insulin inc -> glucose dec
-Sherlock is an output range analysis tool for deep neural networks.
+Uses output range analysis via Sherlock and works for feedforward nets with ReLU activation fns.

+Supply the network weights, biases, structure based on Sherlock format.
+Supply initialization vector for BG values.

+Default range for basal doses: 0-0.05 U/5min
+Default noise on BG values: +/- 4mg/dL

+Verification of neural network dynamics using output range analysis.
-The current version can handle only feedforward neural networks, with ReLU activation units.
+Feedforward nets with ReLU activation fns.

 The only library that is needed is the MILP solver Gurobi.
 It's free for academic purposes and can be downloaded from here :